Can Anxiety Develop Later in Life? Here’s What Older Adults Should Know

 At Daybreak Telepsych, we give kind care for all ages.
 We focus on children and adolescents, adult psychiatry and geriatric psychiatry.
 We offer mental health services in Washington to people who need them.
 Our goal is to support your mental health and well-being.

 We talk with each person to learn their needs.
-We make a plan just for them.
+We make a customized plan tailored according to the needs of the patient.
 This plan may include medicine, talk therapy, or simple steps to try at home.
-We meet people where they are.
 We listen with care and respect.

 We help with: